S2 9.2 Used Boat Review

 ‘Adequate’ would be a good way to describe the sailing performance of the 9.2.
 The boat came with a deck-stepped Kenyon spar and North sails as standard, later with Hall or Offshore spars.
 The rigging and other sailing hardware was good enough in quality that little re-rigging or upgrading is likely to be needed.

 The used 9.2 we examined thoroughly, for example, had internal halyards, reef lines and outhaul, a good Harken mainsheet traveler, Lewmar #8 halyard winches, and two-speed Lewmar #30s for the jib sheets.
 On the down-side, every equipment list of used S2s we looked at listed the original North sails, with an occasional newer furling genoa.
-One disadvantage of a late model boat with good gear is that the owner is less likely to upgrade before he sells it, so the second owner probably will be facing the purchase of new sails.
+One disadvantage of a late model boat with good gear is that the owner is less likely to upgrade before they sell it, so the second owner probably will be facing the purchase of new sails.

 When we sailed a shoal-draft 9.2, our initial reaction was surprise at its tenderness.
 Other owners in our survey agree that the shoal-draft model heels fairly easily, and a number thought that even the deeper draft model was tender.
 Several reported that you need to reduce sail fairly early to keep the boat on its feet and sailing well.